LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/blacklizard_app_finarch.rst

 A Black Lizard app is any DAC, other than Black Lizard itself, which is hosted on the Black Lizard blockchain.

 Entities on the Black Lizard blockchain that do not belong to any app are platform level entities.
-For example, the core asset (Black Lizard equivalent of BTS), BitAssets and UIA's unassociated with an app are considered platform assets.
+For example, the core asset (Black Lizard equivalent of LLC), BitAssets and UIA's unassociated with an app are considered platform assets.

 What are the hard problems?
 ----------------------------------------------------